 Please read these general exercise guidelines before you do the challenge

-Donkey kicks challenge – the exercises
+Donkey kicks challenge – exercise chart

 The number shown is for each leg.
 Where there is more than one exercise, do all reps on one side and then change.